magicoli/band-tools/README.md

 I want something:

 * very simple.
-Let's talk about bands, albums and songs and link them together
+Let's talk about bands, records and songs and link them together
-* opened to my other needs: sell my albums
+* opened to my other needs: sell my records
 * theme-agnostic
 * e-commerce agnostic (although I focus first on WooCommerce integration)

 ### Features

-* Linked post types for bands, albums, themes and videos
+* Linked post types for bands, records, themes and videos
 * Links to WooCommerce products
 * Widget to show related items.
-On a song page, it display the band, the albums it appears on, related videos.
-On the band page it displays the albums and the songs.
+On a song page, it display the band, the records it appears on, related videos.
+On the band page it displays the records and the songs.
 Etc.
-* The album pages also display link to shop product page
+* The record pages also display link to shop product page
 * Post types available for navigation menus

 ## Roadmap

 ### Next moves

-* Better widgets: cleaner and more complete display (thumbnails for albums and bands, direct buy or link, player...)
+* Better widgets: cleaner and more complete display (thumbnails for records and bands, direct buy or link, player...)
 * Video player
 * Guttenberg Blocks
 * Shortcodes for integration anywhere